 Depending on whom you choose to believe, the 1990 Donruss set was filled with error cards for one of three reasons.

 The 1990 Donruss was released at the peak of the junk wax era.
 Companies understandably weren’t paying so much attention to spotting mistakes pre-release.
-When talking about how cards were reviewed pre-release, a former trading card company employee revealed it amounted to one person looking at the cards to spot errors.
+When discussing how cards were reviewed pre-release, a former trading card company employee revealed it amounted to one person looking at the cards to spot errors.

 Undoubtedly, error cards drove sales as more people bought these packs hoping to pull valuable error cards.
 The 1989 Ripken error card was the talk of the hobby, and Donruss looked to get a piece of this “error card-shaped” pie.